• Mental Health

 • Significant changes in weight or appetite

-• Restless or irritable, especially in adolescents with depression
+• Restlessness or irritability, especially in teen depression

 • Unexplained physical aches and pains